naoko-portfolio/aws-power-of-math/README.md

 ---
 ## Step 5 - Connect DynamoDB
-I modified the Lambda function code to perform calculations and store the resultts in DynamoDB.
+I modified the Lambda function code to perform calculations and store the results in DynamoDB.
 After testing the application, I confirmed that the calculation results were successfully stored in DynamoDB.

 <img width="1075" height="508" alt="aws9" src="https://github.com/user-attachments/assets/2c05be30-4e30-47c7-a6cf-bcabb19f1a7f" />